100+ Fashion Terms Everyone in the Industry Should Know

 Androgynous Style

 A particular style that blends traditionally masculine and feminine elements.
-Androgynous style often features clean lines, neutral tones, and unisex clothing designed to work across genders.
+Androgynous style often features clean lines, neutral tones, and unisex clothing designed to work for all genders.
 It is a recurring trend in both ready-to-wear and high fashion.

 Atelier